 - A must-read furniture testing book (paid link)!

 See also: How to Become a Homicide Detective

 Whatever way you look at it, furniture testing is an interesting to make a living, and if you’re good at it, there’s a lot of scope to further your career in ergonomics and increase your earning potential.

 Have you ever been a furniture tester?
 Let us know about your experience in the industry and things young aspiring furniture testers should look for.

-This article was first published in September 2014.
+This article is an updated version of an earlier article originally published in September 2014.